aleshaleksey/fansys23/08-spell-list.md

 **Description**: If used against an elemental[water], or an enchanted body of water or ice it must make a Wis save, else it is charmed for one round.
 Natural water and ice can be manipulated as follows:
 + Move water up to 20ft, as long as it can flow along a surface (ie it cannot pass through solid objects (or similar) or float through the air or vacuum).
-+ Melt ice or freeze water up to a volume of 1 cubic ft.
++ Melt ice or freeze water up to a volume of 1 cubic ft (the ice does not melt at the end of the round, but melts naturally).
 + Cause currents in a square of water to make it difficult terrain, or steady the flow to remove that quality.
 + Change the cosmetic qualities of the water.